aaronc/freactive.core/UI-SPEC.md

 * Favor simple and consistent patterns wherever possible
 * Utilize as much as much possible the idioms already present in Clojure core

-Platforms that could conceivabily be targeted include:
+*For example's sake, platforms that could be targeted include:*

-By ClojureScript: the DOM, of course, but also Qt/QML (for native + iOS & Android apps), Canvas, WebGL, WinRT.
+From ClojureScript: the DOM, of course, as well as Qt/QML (for iOS/Android + desktop), Canvas, WebGL, WinRT.

-By Clojure: JavaFX, Processing/Quil, WPF, WinRT.
+From Clojure: JavaFX, Processing/Quil, WPF, WinRT.

-Implementations already exist for the DOM ([freactive][freactive]) and JavaFX ([fx-clj][fx-clj] - only attribute binding supported for now).
+*Implementations already exist for the DOM ([freactive][freactive]) and JavaFX ([fx-clj][fx-clj] - only attribute binding supported for now).*

 ## Details